daanmsvl/PEN-300/README.md

 ```
 encode_payload.py -t / --type <vb or csharp) -b / --bytes <ROT or XOR value> -o / --output <outfile> -e / --encryption <rot or xor> input file
 ```

+The code is not done yet.
+C# is not implemented yet and I can optimise the code.
+But for now, the VisualBasic works great and includes a decryption algorithm as well for ease of use, so you can copy/paste it straight into the your macro.